cdapio/cdap/docs/developer-guide/source/programming.rst

 table *myCounters* from the metadata store and injects a functional instance of the DataSet class into the Application.

-You can also implement custom DataSets by extending the ``DataSet`` base class or by extending existing DataSet types.
+You can also implement custom DataSets e.g. by implementing the ``Dataset`` interface or by extending existing DataSet types.
 See the `PageViewAnalytics
 <examples/PageViewAnalytics/index.html>`__ example for an implementation of a
 Custom DataSet.
+For more details, refer to
+`Advanced Continuuity Reactor Features <advanced.html>`.

 .. _Procedures: